 One philosophy of happiness is that experiences make us happier than material possessions.
-I stand by this, and think that gifts that ignite a memory or feeling are so meaningful to receive.
+I stand by this and think that gifts that ignite a memory or feeling are so meaningful to receive.

 Get designing and make a photo book of moments with your loved one.
 You could make it all about one amazing vacation that you had, or a picture from every year you’ve known each other.
 Services like Shutterfly or Snapfish make it really easy to do this online.

-Art of a Meaningful Place
+Art of a Significant Place

 Plan Your Next Trip Together

-You can create a romantic or special moment with mood, with words, and with decorations.
+You can create a romantic or special moment with mood, words, and with decorations.
 When I think of special quality time, I think of the feeling of being cherished and appreciated.
 You know how to reproduce that for your person, so get thinking!